Art Exhibits: What is on display in the Fort Wayne area

 FRIDAY AND SATURDAY – “Christine Davis Raku Fired Pottery and JD Nolan Photography” – Ends July 30; The Orchard Gallery of Fine Art, 6312-A Covington Road; hours, 10 a.m. to 6 p.m.
 Monday through Friday and 10 a.m. to 4 p.m.
 Saturday.

-FRIDAY AND SATURDAY – Fort Wayne Artists Guild – Gallery at Jefferson Pointe, Jefferson Pointe, 4130 W. Jefferson Blvd.; hours, noon to 8 p.m.
-Thursday, Friday and Saturday; ends Aug.
-20.
+FRIDAY AND SATURDAY – Fort Wayne Artists Guild – Ends Aug.
+20; Gallery at Jefferson Pointe, Jefferson Pointe, 4130 W. Jefferson Blvd.; hours, noon to 8 p.m.
+Thursday, Friday and Saturday.

 SATURDAY – “Legacy: Alzheimer’s Stories” – Ends July 30; Jeffrey R. Krull Gallery, Allen County Public Library, 900 Library Plaza.